 I know we need a bit of stress as such motivates us to take actions that will benefit us, like calling the movers or forwarding the mail to the new address.
 But what causes the stress level to move the needle to solid red – the harmful kind of stress that causes panic and dysfunction?

 Keith Bayer, a licensed clinical social worker at North Shore Family Wellness in Skokie, IL, is quite familiar with real estate transactions, having purchased and sold homes last summer.
 Keith believes that sellers and buyers have the same type of stress, but experience it from different lenses.
 Both can experience the “What Ifs” that take them out of the here and now.

 Finally, Bayer recommends self-soothing.
-Breath deeply, take a hot bath, exercise, take care of yourself.
+Breathe deeply, take a hot bath, exercise, take care of yourself.
 The best thing you can do is talk to a calming and knowledgeable person.
-Stay away from alarmists and bomb throwers.
+Stay away from alarmists and bomb-throwers.

 Keith Bayer practices in Skokie, Illinois and has more information on the practice group site – http://www.northshorefamilywellness.com/

 Gregory A. Braun concentrates his practice in real estate law, serving individuals buying and selling houses and condominiums, builders, developers, and investors.
 Greg provides counsel to these clients in areas including FHA submissions, short sales, lending issues and foreclosure workouts/bankruptcy, compliance with federal, state and local development requirements, construction, insurance, corporate and tax matters, including 1031 exchanges.
 The firm offers a host of legal services, please visit www.myreallaw.com for details.
 Greg can be contacted at firstname.lastname@example.org, 847-424-1005.